uniwebcms/website-components-template/README.md

 ## Quick start

-The goal is to create a repository and connect it live with a test website so that you can create and modify web components and see the results instantly.
+The goal is to create a repository and connect it with a test website so that you can create and modify web components and see the results instantly.

 If you already have Node.js, Yarn and a code editor such as VS Code installed, you are ready to start.
 Otherwise [configuring the development toolchain](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/dev_toolchain.md) first.

-Next, you will need 2 terminal windows, one to run a web server, and another one to build the project and watch for code changes.
+Next, you will need 2 terminal windows: one to run a web server, and another to build the project and watch for code changes.

 1. **Initialize** the project dependencies